 Before even jumping into learning the language, make sure you know some stuff about it.
 Which family does it belong to?
 Who speaks it?
 Is it related to a language you already know?
 What about its history?
 See what the language looks like.
 Read a bit about its grammar and vocabulary.
 This is all useful information that can help you decide if you really are interested in learning that language, and can also give you a general idea of what you’re getting into, especially if you already have some experience with languages.
 All this can usually be found in the language’s Wikipedia article, but further research is never bad.
 Gather material which you can reference early on.
 This includes textbooks, podcasts, articles.
 Don’t get too caught up with this though, just find something to start with.

-Proper accent is important
+Proper pronunciation is key

 Start speaking early on / challenge yourself